CenterForStatistics-UGent/RCM/README.md

 data(Zeller)
 ```

 The *Zeller* object is a phyloseq object, which contains all the information of a microbiome experiment.
 The *RCM* package is tailor-made for phyloseq objects.
+We therefore strongly recommend biulding a phyloseq object out of your data, and feeding that object into the *RCM()* function.
 More information on building the phyloseq object can be found [here](http://joey711.github.io/phyloseq/import-data.html).

 Unconstrained RCM
 -----------------